jclanc7507/notsey/README.md

 ----------------

 ## Installation
 Run the following in the command line: `npm init` & `npm install`.
-To confirm your system has the correct npm packages installed, run `npm install fs; npm install path; npm install express`.
+To confirm your system has the correct npm packages installed, run "npm install" for the following packages: `fs` `path` `express` & `jest`